 If you've been following the news around the upcoming American presidential election, you've probably read a lot about polls – and the election's still almost 100 days away, so you'll be hearing a lot more about them in the coming months.
 While polling can be a useful way to predict electoral outcomes, the sheer number of polls available and the varying degrees of quality and reliability among them can prove frustrating.
 With so many different polls reporting a broad variety of likely outcomes, how should we know which sources to trust?

 It would require a great deal of work and background knowledge to thoroughly examine the methods of all of the hundreds of polling firms in the market.
-Fortunately, the respected statistics blog FiveThirtyEight recently performed this difficult feat for the public — you can find their extensive, sortable ratings of over 300 pollsters right here.
+Fortunately, the respected statistics blog FiveThirtyEight recently performed this difficult feat for the public — you can find their extensive, sortable ratings of over 300 pollsters right here, with the "fivethirtyeight pollster ratings."

 Interpreting political polls can be difficult because statistics itself can be quite complex and even counter-intuitive.
 This complexity engenders some popular misconceptions about the way polls work.
 For instance: